dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/advanced.md

-`AddGlobalTestEnvironment()` there, as relying on initialization of global variables makes the code harder to read and may cause problems when you register multiple environments from different translation units and the environments have dependencies among them (remember that the compiler doesn't guarantee the order in which global variables from different translation units are initialized).
+`AddGlobalTestEnvironment()` there, as relying on initialization of global variables makes the code harder to read and may cause problems when you register multiple environments from different translation units and the environments have dependencies among them (remember that the compiler doesn'type guarantee the order in which global variables from different translation units are initialized).

 ## Value-Parameterized Tests